25 Macro-Friendly Keto Thanksgiving Recipes

 Here are some keto-friendly appetizer recipes you should consider making a part of your Thanksgiving celebration…

 There’s no better way to start a Thanksgiving meal than with a warm slice of keto-friendly bread.
-This loaf contains added benefits, courtesy of Bulletproof Collagen Protein.
+This loaf contains added benefits, courtesy of Bulletproof Collagen Peptides.

 Thanks to almond flour and Bulletproof Grass-Fed Ghee, these biscuits are the perfect way to enjoy a “dinner roll” without all the carbs.

-Enjoy the savory combo of bacon and zucchini—all while giving your body a nutritional boost from collagen protein.
+Enjoy the savory combo of bacon and zucchini—all while giving your body a nutritional boost from collagen peptides.
 This starter has the potential to become a low-carb diet staple on your everyday table.